 For the relay runners, the exchange point will be just past the start/finish area.
 All relay legs will be 10.36 miles long (one complete metric loop out of the three needed for the 50K distance).
 Three-member teams will have each runner complete one leg.
 On a two-member team, one runner will run two legs, and the other just one (in any order).

 The half and full marathon are brand new this year!
 The courses for them run in conjunction with the other events.
-The half marathoners will follow the metric course.
-After returning to the Start/Finish, they will continue back along the course for 1.55 miles, then return to the Start Finish for a final time.
+The half marathoners will follow the metric (green) course.
+After returning to the Start/Finish, they will continue back along the course for 1.55 miles to the turn around sign, then return to the Start Finish for a final time.
 The full marathon will repeat the half marathon course twice.